Skip to main content

 key: "small-1.0.1"

-These changes are required for all microservices with licensed models except speech-to-text-phonexia, time-analysis and audio-quality-estimation.
+These changes are required for all technologies with licensed models except speech-to-text-phonexia, time-analysis and audio-quality-estimation.

 Models are stored inside the /data/models folder, where path to each model is constructed as: